cloudnativenow/azure-arm-template-ingestor/README.md

 More information on the structure and syntax of Azure ARM templates can be found <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/syntax">here</a>.

-The process is initiated by executing a sub flow called "Process ARM Template" with a single input called URL.
-URL points to a location containg an ARM template.
+The process is initiated by executing a sub flow called "Process ARM Template".

 <img width="1389" alt="image" src="https://user-images.githubusercontent.com/48064904/178052088-01a2fb05-eb06-4da0-a163-98c725f38982.png">